Promoting fairness and dignity

 The Women’s Project aims to ensure that women seeking asylum in the UK are treated with fairness and with dignity, through a system which is transparent and is respectful to their needs.

 The traditional image of a refugee is that of a lone male political activist, persecuted for his involvement in protests against the state.
 Women, too, can be persecuted for such political activism – but political activities can also take different forms, such as refusing to abide by restrictions on dress codes.
-In addition, women face forms of persecution that are particular to them, including domestic violence, rape, sexual violence, forced marriage, and female genital mutilation.
+In addition, women are more likely to face forms of persecution that are particular to them, including domestic violence, rape, sexual violence, forced marriage, and female genital mutilation.

 How the Women’s Project works